Storidge/cio-user-docs/guidebook/deploy_vitess.md

 ---
-title: Vitess Operator with Storidge
+title: Vitess Operator on Kubernetes
 description: Deploying Vitess with Storidge on Kubernetes
 ---